 \section{CONCLUSIONS}

-This paper presented a simplified DMPs-based approach for recording and playing-back skills with teleoperated manipulators.
+This paper presented a simplified DMPs-based approach for recording and playing-back skills with teleoperated, assistive robot arms.
 We proposed three skill types that can serve as a modular basis for simplifying repetitive patterns of everyday tasks.
 The skills take advantage of start and end states during recording and circumvent the difficulty of specifying goal attractors manually.
-By using the DMPs' forcing term directly on the transformation system, we cut the complexity of parameterization with basis functions and the phase variable and instead realized time scaling with a simple reassigning of timestamps to fixed-step trajectories.
-These trajectories are then executed open-loop by an interpolating Cartesian controller.
-The presented methods target manipulator systems without sensors for perception and are suitable whenever users need a simple, tool-like mechanism to compose and use skills during teleoperation.
+By using the DMPs' forcing term directly on the transformation system, we cut the complexity of parameterization with basis functions, data fitting, and the phase variable and instead realized time scaling with a simple reassigning of timestamps to fixed-step trajectories.
+This assures a minimal computational runtime cost during skill creation whithout sacrificing any accuracy in the recordings.
+The trajectories are then executed open-loop by an interpolating Cartesian controller that is robot-agnostic for 6-axes manipulators.
+The presented methods target assistive robot arms without requiring sensors for perception and are suitable whenever users need a simple, tool-like mechanism to compose and use skills during teleoperation.